 - 1. Locate the [server install path]/config directory. - 2.
-Add the following file (or open it, if it already exists): odbc-custom-properties.cfg - 3.
-Add the following line to the file: cache connection, N - 4.
+Add the following file (or open it, if it already exists): odbc-custom-properties.cfg - Add the following line to the file: cache_connection, N - 4.
 Save and close the file. - 5.
-Restart IBM SPSS Modeler Server to cause the changes to take effect.
+Restart IBM SPSS Modeler Server.